Parameter estimation and uncertainty quantification using information geometry: Discussion

 Although we focus on how information geometry can supplement traditional maximum likelihood based inference and uncertainty quantification, primarily through visualisation, it should be noted that concepts from information geometry have also found application in the inference context from a computational efficiency standpoint.
-For example in Bayesian inference, by defining Monte Carlo sampling methods on a Riemann manifold, the geometric structure of the parameter space can be exploited.
+For example in Bayesian inference, by defining Monte Carlo sampling methods on a Riemann manifold, the geometric structure of the parameter space can be exploited \cite{Girolami2011}.
 Simulated paths across the manifold automatically adapt to local structure, facilitating efficient convergence, even in higher dimensions and in the presence of strong correlation \cite{Girolami2011,House2016}.
+Concepts from information geometry, including geodesic curves, are also implemented in methods for model reduction \cite{Transtrum2014}. \cbl These applications of information geometry techniques to improve computational algorithms highlight further utility of geometric concepts for inference in higher dimensions, beyond that which we demonstrate through visualisation in this work. \cb